[This post was updated 29/10/2020]

-To find out more about the page responsiveness icon – head to Facebook’s help section here!
+To find out more about the page responsiveness icon – head to Facebook’s help section here.

 By default, the order of the comments on your post will appear with the most recent at the top but there’s a way for you to change this.

 It's a great way to increase social proof and make influencers who are a fan of your company much more visible to potential customers.

 Then when you publish content to Facebook, if you click the option highlighted in the screenshot below, you are given the opportunity to set a date for this post to expire and no longer be visible to Facebook users.

 For example, set a special offer post to expire the day the offer does, or if you’re running low on an item, set it to expire when you expect the item to be out of stock!

-Save your links for later
+6. Save your links for later

 Recently, reports are surfacing that Facebook is in the process of testing a new feature.
 Some users have reported seeing ‘suggested topics’ appearing in their status update boxes.
 This is good news for us Social Media managers, as this is yet another way for us to look out for trending content relevant to our business, keep up to date with current news and of course, keep track of the #NationalDayOfThis and #InternationalDayOfThat!
 Watch this space!